Bob Drogin: Career

 As a student at Oberlin College, Drogin worked for a year as the managing editor of the school newspaper, the Review.
 During the winter session of his senior year, he worked as an intern at the Lorain Journal.
 He spent January covering the police, and during the rest of the year, he worked weekend nights, 3-midnight, as a "cop reporter."

 After graduating from Columbia, he worked as a freelance photographer for a New York agency, Magnum Photos, where he covered a presidential election, prizefights and other events for various magazines.
 Drogin, decided he did not want to work as a photographer, so he took a job with The Charlotte Observer, where he remained for 2 1/2 years.

 After leaving the Observer, he returned to Cambodia with UNICEF, and served for six-months as the deputy director for Relief on the Cambodian border.
 This was during the time of Killing fields of Khmer.

-After returning to the U.S., Drogin worked for two years at The Philadelphia Inquirer, and was awarded the 1981 Pulitzer prize, for his previous work at The Charlotte Observer.
+After returning to the U.S., Drogin worked for two years at The Philadelphia Inquirer, and was awarded the 1981 Pulitzer Prize, for his previous work at The Charlotte Observer.
 In 1983, he left to join Los Angeles Times.

-Drogin began his work at The Los Angeles Times as a national correspondent based in New York City.
+Drogin began his work at the Los Angeles Times as a national correspondent based in New York City.
 He traveled to nearly every state and covered the 1984 and 1988 presidential campaigns.
 He subsequently moved overseas as a foreign correspondent, serving for eight years, as bureau chief in Manila and Johannesburg.
 He reported on Nelson Mandela's election as president of South Africa, the genocide in Rwanda, the Gulf War, and other news from countries in Asia, Africa and the Middle East.
-He returned to Washington, in 1998, working as the Deputy Bureau Chief until retiring in November 2020.
+He returned to Washington in 1998, working as the Deputy Bureau Chief until retiring in November 2020.

-He is the author of the 2007 book, Curveball: Spies, Lies, and the Con Man Who Caused a War, which describes the role of the Curveball, the Iraqi informant who was a key source for false claims that Saddam Hussein had weapons of mass destruction. in 2007, Drogin was awarded the Cornelius Ryan Award, by the Overseas Press Club of America, for best non-fiction book on international affairs, and the Investigative Reporters and Editors book prize, for Curveball.
+He is the author of the 2007 book, Curveball: Spies, Lies, and the Con Man Who Caused a War, which describes the role of Curveball, the Iraqi informant who was a key source for false claims that Saddam Hussein had weapons of mass destruction. in 2007, Drogin was awarded the Cornelius Ryan Award, by the Overseas Press Club of America, for best non-fiction book on international affairs, and the Investigative Reporters and Editors book prize, for Curveball.